codingPhuc/IRL-learning-value-2/collage/Golden  West/Golden West Community College.md

 go to here to search for the require books
 https://goldenwestcollege.bncollege.com/course-material-listing-page?bypassCustomerAdoptions=true
 your id card is the library card
+you can only brow your book for like 2 hour at a time

+#Todo_question
+- [ ] do you have the part ranger parking pass ?
+- [ ] s

+##  Student Services Center

+You can get a student ID card from the Admissions & Records Department located in the Student Services Center.

+#Todo_question
+- [ ] get your id card
+## book store
+they  said that it is best to buy from then since the book the professor request does not exits
 ###  open  courses text book
 https://goldenwestcollege.libguides.com/oer/students#s-lg-box-21028906
 text book that have the 0 dollar  icon ![Zero Cost Digital Textbooks](https://ssb-prod.ec.cccd.edu/wtlgifs/book-icon.png "Zero Cost Digital Textbooks")  mean that they cost nothing and can have a pdf file to show the information of the text book